 From public art with a rich (and wacky) history to local artists making steampunk pieces from junk, Wichita has it all.
 Whether you have time for a quick photo op or an afternoon to fill exploring, these unusual spots across the city are sure to add a bit of kitsch and whimsy to your visit.

-The next time you’re in Wichita, be sure to check out these seven unusual attractions and experience what makes this city wacky for yourself.
+The next time you’re in Wichita, be sure to check out these seven unusual attractions and experience what makes this Kansas community wacky for yourself.

 See the Carry Nation Statue